-The periodic table, or periodic table of elements, is a tabular arrangement of the chemical elements, ordered by their atomic number, electron configuration, and recurring chemical properties, whose structure shows periodic trends.
-Generally, within one row (period) the elements are metals to the left, and non-metals to the right, with the elements having similar chemical behaviours placed in the same column.
-Table rows are commonly called periods and columns are called groups.
+The periodic table, or periodic table of elements, is a tabular arrangement of the chemical elements, arranged by atomic number, electron configuration, and recurring chemical properties, whose structure shows periodic trends.
+The seven rows of the table, called periods, generally have metals on the left and non-metals on the right.
+The columns, called groups, contain elements with similar chemical behaviours.
 Six groups have accepted names as well as assigned numbers: for example, group 17 elements are the halogens; and group 18 are the noble gases.
 Also displayed are four simple rectangular areas or blocks associated with the filling of different atomic orbitals.